 - One urban legend tells the story of a job applicant who enters a seemingly empty building and notices all the lights are on during the day time.
 He irritably switches them off as he climbs the floors to the Interview Room.
 When he enters, the interviewer tells him he got the job because of his attention to the small details.

 - Tests that feel like this are one of the greatest problems in (and with) standardized testing.
 Questions that are meant to test reading comprehension, in particular, may include unspoken assumptions from the test writer's background.
-Those assumptions may be dated (assuming students know the difference between AM and FM radio), localized (assuming milk is sold in cardboard cartons in every country), parochial (assuming everyone knows the religious significance of Good Friday), or bigoted (assuming that a person with a wife must be male).
+Those assumptions may be dated (assuming students know the difference between AM and FM radio), localized (assuming milk is sold in cardboard cartons in every country), parochial (assuming everyone knows the religious significance of Good Friday), or normative (assuming that a person with a wife must be male).
 The end result is students from differing backgrounds being unable to answer the questions despite having the reading comprehension skills expected.
-This lead to things such as the "Chitlen's test" which attempted to point it out.
+This led to things such as the Chitling Test which attempted to point it out.

 - Certain teachers like to begin the first day of class with a test whose first line is "Read everything before doing anything."
 This instruction is then followed by a list of twenty to thirty numbered tasks, such as circling random words, making drawings in the margin, doing odd things with the paper, or standing up and reciting something.
 The bottom then reads something like "Ignore all previous instructions, write the name at the top of the paper, and stop."
 Theoretically, this is a test of following instructions, but most published versions are phrased incorrectly and don't work.* The real purpose of the exam is to humiliate the first person to get it wrong, hence one of the instructions usually involving reading something aloud.

-- Many tech companies have followed Microsoft's lead and adopted the practice of testing applicants with lateral-thinking puzzles during job interviews, such as the infamous "three lights in a box" problem.
+- Many tech companies such as Microsoft tested applicants with lateral-thinking puzzles during job interviews (now derided as "interview 2.0"), such as the infamous "three lights in a box" problem.
 These questions are intended to help expose the applicant's logical thinking and problem-solving approach, but more often it comes down to whether you can derive the specific answer the interviewer is looking for (or already know it from another source) by using certain unspoken assumptions.

 - Trainee astronauts are often given rapid-fire series of incomprehensible or useless tasks to carry out, often with an intentionally-tight time limit, and with complicated restrictions about the manner in which the tasks are to be fulfilled (e.g. "Place a red ball between every four green or two yellow ones, using only your left hand for green and only your right for yellow").
 The purpose of such drills is to demonstrate how meticulously and consistently the trainees can carry out detailed instructions under high-stakes, time-sensitive circumstances.